adbar/geokelone/README.rst

 - documentation

 Integration
 -----------

 For a language-independent solution in the Python world, I would suggest `polyglot <https://github.com/aboSamoor/polyglot>`_.

 References
 ----------

-Previous uses of the code base:
+Uses of the code base so far:

 - Barbaresi, A. (2016). `Visualisierung von Ortsnamen im Deutschen Textarchiv <https://halshs.archives-ouvertes.fr/halshs-01287931/document>`_.
 In DHd 2016, pages 264-267.
 Digital Humanities im deutschprachigen Raum eV.
 - Barbaresi, A. and Biber, H. (2016). `Extraction and Visualization of Toponyms in Diachronic Text Corpora <https://hal.archives-ouvertes.fr/hal-01348696/document>`_.
 In Digital Humanities 2016, pages 732-734.
-- Barbaresi, A. (2017). `Toponyms as Entry Points into a Digital Edition: Mapping Die Fackel <https://dh2017.adho.org/abstracts/209/209.pdf>`_.
+- Barbaresi, A. (2017). `Toponyms as Entry Points into a Digital Edition: Mapping Die Fackel (1899-1936)<https://dh2017.adho.org/abstracts/209/209.pdf>`_.
 In Digital Humanities 2017, pages 159-161.
+- Barbaresi, A. (2017).
+"Towards a toolbox to map historical text collections", *Proceedings of 11th Workshop on Geographic Information Retrieval*, ACM, Heidelberg.
 - Barbaresi A. (2018).
 A constellation and a rhizome: two studies on toponyms in literary texts.
 In *Visual Linguistics*, Bubenhofer N. & Kupietz M. (Eds.), Heldelberg University Publishing, to appear.

 **Work in progress**, see legacy page for more information: `<https://github.com/adbar/toponyms>`_